 - normal climate variability.

-- project has a positive benefit - a portion, up to 10% of ACCUs, is set aside to cover potential losses in the future.
+If a project has a positive benefit, a portion (up to 10% of ACCUs) is set aside to cover potential losses in the future.
 This buffer will build to a maximum of 5% of the average annual baseline emissions.
-It isn't returned to projects at the end of the crediting period
+It isn't returned to projects at the end of the crediting period.

-- emissions from fires in a year are greater than experienced in the baseline period - abatement will be negative.
+If emissions from fires in a year are greater than experienced in the baseline period, the abatement will be negative.
 This negative value is offset by withdrawing from the uncertainty buffer.
 If the negative abatement exceeds the amount in the uncertainty buffer, projects won't receive credits in subsequent years until the uncertainty buffer returns to a positive value.

 How to calculate sequestration

-ACCUs rewarded for storing carbon in dead organic matter are subject to the sequestration buffer:
+ACCUs rewarded for storing carbon in dead organic matter are subject to the sequestration buffer.
+The following discounts will apply to the sequestration abatement of a project:

 All projects under the sequestration method are subject to permanence obligations.